CERIT-SC/rancher-apps/charts/owncloud/v0.1/app-readme.md

 ## Authentication

-At first, it is required to setup access name and password on the OwnCloud server, in case of OwnCloud CESNET, follow documentation [here](https://du.cesnet.cz/en/navody/owncloud/start#access_via_webdav_protocol) (see Access via WebDAV protocol).
+At first, it is required to setup access name and password on the ownCloud server, in case of ownCloud CESNET, follow documentation [here](https://du.cesnet.cz/en/navody/owncloud/start#access_via_webdav_protocol) (see Access via WebDAV protocol).
 Access name and password needs to be passed in the form during launching this application.

 ## Folders